Addressing requirements for crosstalk-free quantum-gate operation in many-body nanofiber cavity QED systems: Results

 Since it only involves a single photon reflection, the local gate achieves higher average fidelities over a wide range of experimentally accessible coupling strengths between $g\approx 5 - 30$ with an optimum around $g\approx 15$ for the given cavity parameters.
 Counterintuitively, the gate performance deteriorates as $g$ increases further and the resulting fidelity maximum is mainly due to two effects.
 Firstly, there are other loss channels in the cavity in addition to the semitransparent input mirror, in our case transmission and mirror scattering losses $\kappa_t$ and $\kappa_m$, respectively, which lead to a reduction of the absolute value of the reflection coefficient in the non-coupling state from the ideal value of minus one, $|r(g=0)|<1$.
 We can obtain a good estimate for the position of the fidelity maximum from Eq.~\eqref{eq:local_gate_final_state}.
 The final state of the system will match a renormalized version of the desired target state if $|r(N=0)| = |r(N=1)|$ as long as $|r(N=2)/r(N=1)|\approx 1$.
 From the first condition, we can derive an approximation for the coupling strength $g_*$ at which the local gate fidelity will become maximum for a photon on resonance according to

-as long as $\kappa_r/\kappa>1/2$, which matches closely with the numerically observed value as indicated in Fig.~\ref{fig:DK_gate_local_remote_comparison} and where we have defined the cooperativity $C_*$.
-Note that there is an additional factor of two compared to conventional definitions of cooperativity \cite{reiserer2015cavity}.
-If the influence of the other loss channels vanishes and $\kappa\rightarrow\kappa_r$, the fidelity does not exhibit a local maximum anymore since $g_*\rightarrow\infty$.
+as long as $\kappa_r/\kappa>1/2$, which matches closely with the numerically observed value as indicated in Fig.~\ref{fig:DK_gate_local_remote_comparison} and where we have defined the cooperativity $C^*$.
+Note that $C^* = 2C$ contains an additional factor of two compared to conventional definitions of cooperativity $C$ \cite{reiserer2015cavity}.
+In this way, it is easy to see that the fidelity does not exhibit a local maximum anymore, i.e.~$g_*\rightarrow\infty$, once the influence of the other loss channels vanishes and $\kappa\rightarrow\kappa_r$.
 At the maximum we further have

 for the fidelity and success probability.
-They both depend on the ratio of input-mirror loss to total cavity loss $\kappa_r/\kappa$ but can also be expressed as a function of cooperativity by replacing $\kappa_r/\kappa = (C_*+1)/(C_*+2)$.
+They both depend on the ratio of input-mirror loss to total cavity loss $\kappa_r/\kappa$ but can also be expressed as a function of cooperativity by replacing $\kappa_r/\kappa = (C^*+1)/(C^*+2)$.
 Equivalently, in order to achieve a certain fidelity $F_\mathrm{max}$, the following loss ratio

-in combination with the corresponding cooperativity $C_*$ must be reached.
+in combination with the corresponding cooperativity $C^*$ must be reached.
 Figure \ref{fig:local_gate_max_fidelity} shows the loss ratio and cooperativity necessary for a certain $F_\mathrm{max}$, as well as the error probability $1 - p_s^*$ at this point.

 If we evaluate the expression for the remote gate fidelity in Eq.~\eqref{eq:remote_gate_analytic_fidelity} at the condition $r(1) = -r(0)$ that maximizes local gate fidelity, it simplifies to

 The second effect leading to the appearance of a local maximum in the fidelity is the fact that the energy difference $\hbar\omega_q$ between the computational basis states $\ket{0}$ and $\ket{1}$ is large but finite.
 Very large coupling strengths shift the cavity resonance frequency to such an extent that the otherwise sufficiently detuned and therefore essentially non-coupling $\ket{0}$ state starts interacting with the cavity mode as well, leading to a further reduction in gate fidelity below the maximum value.
 Since this effect is stronger for the local gate with two atoms coupled to the cavity, the remote gate eventually obtains a small performance advantage in this ultra-strong coupling regime.
 In particular the reflection coefficient $r(0)$ of the non-coupled state is modified according to